 In my opinion, you'll want at least 16GB of RAM for your machine going forward regardless of what you're doing.
 Depending on what tasks you plan on doing, you may want more.

 For my purposes, 16GB was enough.
 I'll be gaming and editing just part of the time while I continue to write and work on marketing for another business my wife and I operate.

 16GB is recommended for Photoshop and Lightroom.
 Lightroom does ok with just 8GB but really performs well at 16GB.

 Take a look at the Premiere Pro render tests below.
 There is a lot of benefit in having 32GB of RAM while rendering.
 That being said whether it's worth it or not depends on how much you're rendering each week.
 For me, I'm doing just a video or two a week so 16GB is fine.

 For streaming, 8GB is technically enough albeit barely.
 However, assuming you may be streaming more demanding games and have other apps open while doing so, you'll want to have at least 16GB.

-I've been able to get up to around 14GB usage with a single game, browser, and lots of tabs were open.
+I've been able to get up to around 14GB usage with a single game, browser, and lots of open tabs.
 Though I've never passed that, you may consider 32GB if you want to future proof your device, plan on editing high-resolution videos, and think it can save you time.

-In my opinion, 2020 is an amazing time to build a computer.
-And because processors have become so much more competitive over the last few years, building a PC for editing, streaming, and gaming on a $1,000 budget is not only possible, but gives you a very capable PC.
+In my opinion, other than the current reselling of graphics cards, 2021 is an amazing time to build a computer.
+And because processors have become so much more competitive over the last few years, building a PC for editing, streaming, and gaming on a $1,000 budget is not only possible but gives you a very capable PC.